The Rise Of German Coffee Brands And How They Became Popular

-It was only a matter of time before the Germans crafted their own name as consumption increased.
+It was only a matter of time before they crafted their own name as consumption increased.
 Because the German coffee culture was expanding so rapidly, they adapted the spelling to ‘kaffee’ to make it their own.

-This better suited them and is the name they still use today.
+This better suited them, and this is the name they still use today.

-In Berlin, the Germans only enjoyed the brew in their homes.
-This changed in 1721 when the first public coffee house opened.
+In Berlin, the citizens only enjoyed the brew in their homes.
+This changed in 1721, when the first public coffee house opened.

 With the growth of more and more coffee establishments, coffee was now being sold to everyone in the capital.

-Coffee continued to receive much praise in Germany.
+Coffee continued to receive much praise.
 Even the composer, Johann Sebastian Bach, took note of the beverage.

-Despite all the praise coffee received in Germany, it still met much resistance from the authorities.
+Despite all the praise coffee received, it still met much resistance from the authorities.